+This works similar to personality tests and canine citizen classes.
 During these show dog training classes, you will learn the proper gait, how to stack, and basic patterns.
 Dog trainers can assess your dog to see if she is able to show successfully.
 Unfortunately, even the best bred show dog may not be cut out for competition.

 Levels and Types of Dog Shows

 When you are ready to start trying your hand (and your dog's paw) at competing in shows, you must figure out which level and type of dog showing you want to start with.
 Below are four levels and five different types of dog shows you'll have to choose from.

 Types of dog shows